BolajiAyodeji/Blogposts/cjxu6aool001n7ls1d5nfo1mt.md

 ![](https://www.freecodecamp.org/news/content/images/2019/10/Capture3.png)

 * Wait and allow to install completely.
-Ensure you have a stable internet during this process.
+Ensure you have stable internet during this process.

 # Edit your PATH environment variable to include the directory where the C++ compiler is located